Positive flow-spines and contact 3-manifolds: Flow-spines and DS-diagrams

 For convenience, taking the stereographic projection $\pi$ of $S^2$ from the south pole, we describe the DS-diagram $G$ on the real plane $\Real^2$ so that $\pi(E)$ is the unit circle, $\pi(S^+)$ is the inside of $\pi(E)$ and $\pi(S^-)$ is the outside.
 The real plane $\Real^2$ is oriented such that it coincides with that of $S^2$ as the boundary of $B^3$.
 The image $\pi(R_i^+)$ lies on $\pi(S^+)$ (respectively, $\pi(R_i^-)$ lies on $\pi(S^-)$) and its orientation induced from that of $R_i$ coincides with (respectively, is opposite to) the orientation of $\Real^2$.
 For simplicity, we denote $\pi(E)$, $\pi(R_i^+)$ and $\pi(R_i^-)$ by $E$, $R_i^+$ and $R_i^-$, respectively.

 \begin{example} Consider the diagram described on the left in Figure~\ref{fig3-1}.
 The $3$-manifold $M$ is obtained from $B^3$ by identifying $R_i^+$ and $R_i^-$ for $i=1,2$ so that the labeled edges along their boundary coincide.
 Let $P$ be the simple spine obtained as the image of $S^2$ by the identification map $\jmath'$.
 The edges with label $e_i$ are the preimage of the edge $e_i$ of $P$ by $\jmath'$ and the vertices with label $v$ are the preimage of the vertex $v$ of $P$.
 The right-top is the union of $\Nbd(S(P);P)$ and the region $R_2$, which is obtained from the union of $R_2^+$, $R_2^-$ and neighborhoods of the edges and the vertices by identifying them by $\jmath'$.
 The polyhedron $P$ is obtained from this branched polyhedron by attaching the region $R_1$ along the boundary.
 Remark that the branched polyhedron on the right-top in Figure~\ref{fig3-1} is abstract, not an object embedded in $\Real^3$.
 The polyhedron $P$ embedded in $\Real^3\subset S^3$ is described on the right-bottom.
 This polyhedron can be obtained from the $3$-ball by collapsing from the boundary.
 Hence it is a spine of $S^3$.
 Furthermore, setting a flow in $\Nbd(P;S^3)$ positively transverse to $P$ and extending it to $S^3\setminus P$ canonically as in Figure~\ref{fig2-2}, we may see that $P$ is a flow-spine of $S^3$.
-It will be shown in Lemma~\ref{lemma81} that the flow tangent to the Seifert fibration whose regular orbit is a $(2,3)$-torus knot is carried by $P$.
-Thus, it supports the standard contact structure on $S^3$, which will be stated in Corollary~\ref{cor82}.
 This flow-spine is called the {\it positive abalone}.
 The flow-spine obtained from the mirror of the DS-diagram on the left in Figure~\ref{fig3-1} is called the {\it negative abalone}.
-The abalone in Figure~\ref{fig3-1} is named ``positive'' since it supports the standard contact structure on $S^3$.
+The abalone in Figure~\ref{fig3-1} is named ``positive'' since it supports the standard contact structure on $S^3$, which will be proved in a forthcoming paper.
 The underlying abstract simple polyhedra of the positive and negative abalones are the same.
 This polyhedron first appeared in~\cite{Ike71}.
 See also~\cite{Ike72}. \end{example}